mihai2000q/ConsiliumTempus-be/docs/Testing.md

 #### Base Integration Test

 This class also implements the Async Lifetime so that it can reset the Database on dispose (which happens after each method run).
-This class also initializes a singleton http client and the Jwt Settings from the Testing configuration, by using the ones initialized in the factory.
+This class also initializes a singleton http client from the factory, and the Jwt Settings from the Testing configuration.
+The database is capable of reinitializing state, therefore, inside the initialize task, it will add datasets from an sql file.
+The sub class will be able to mention the filename, if it wants a certain state of the database (only one dataset per test class).
+To add more datasets, go to the `MockData` package inside the project (do not add multi-line comments).

 This class is intended to be extended from each test so that the **Client** and the **Docker Container** are initialized.